Travel on University Business or Study

 Before you travel "on the business of the University" you must:

-Risk assessment is important and wherever you are travelling you should also review the
+- Risk assessment is important and wherever you are travelling you should also review the Risk Assessment page.

-After reading COP38, you will need to complete the .
+- After reading COP38, you will need to complete the .
 This will need to be authorised by your Head of School or Function.
+For a current view on political, social, and travel information in countries A to Z, select the Travel Advice link on the Foreign Commonwealth and Development Office website.
 Where the FCDO advises against all travel, or you are travelling to a sanctioned country, you will need to seek further authorisation from the Vice Chancellor before booking travel.
 Your local Health and Safety Coordinator can provide further advice on risk assessment.

-If you are a member of staff at University of Reading (UK) travelling "on business" you must complete the Overseas Staff Travel Form.
+- If you are a member of staff at University of Reading (UK) travelling "on business" you must also complete the online Overseas Staff Travel Form.
 Please connect to the VPN first, if off-campus.

-For guidance on how to risk assess UK (non-fieldwork) travel please see UK Travel Risk Assessment TRA2 UK travel risk assessment TRA2 - This relates to off-campus activities for staff and post-graduate students conducting UK travel for business purposes.
+- Although not mandatory it is recommended that ideally, UK (non-fieldwork) travel should be risk assessed.
+For guidance please refer to UK travel risk assessment TRA2 - This relates to off-campus activities for staff and post-graduate students conducting UK travel for business purposes.
 This is likely to be for conferences and any non-fieldwork type activities such as meetings at other Universities/Institutes.
-It does not include personal travel or day to day commuting to one’s place of work
+It does not include personal travel or day to day commuting to one’s place of work.

 The University’s Travel Insurance is provided by AIG ( American International Group UK Limited)